The Disobedience of Man and The Consequences

 Here are some examples.
 The ungodly may prosper (Psa.
 73:3, 12) but when God’s children disobey, they suffer the consequences.
 That is the way that God scourges us.
 (Heb.
 12:6-8) Who are God’s children?
 The ones who have The Holy Spirit.
 (Rom.
-8:14) And who has the Holy Spirit?
-Those who have received and believed with all their heart in Jesus Christ as their personal savior.
+8:14) And who has received the Holy Spirit?
+Those who have repented of their sins and believed with all their hearts in Jesus Christ as their personal savior.
 (Act.
 2:38; Act.
-10:47)
+10:47; Act.
+8:37)

 Let me remind you of what Jesus said when the disciples stopped the children from coming to Jesus.
 He said, “Suffer the little children to come unto me, and forbid them not: for of such is the kingdom of God.”
 (Mar.
 10:14) What happened after?
 He blessed the little children.
 What we learn from this is that Jesus rebuked the disciples for scolding the children.
 Jesus teaches us by this verse that we have to listen to our own children, not yell at them, nor spank them, nor mistreat them in any way.
 We must communicate with them, not just say, “Do this because I say so.”
 We must bless our children as well as discipline.
 Discipline does not mean spanking or hitting.
 It means to make someone our disciples by teaching them.
 How do we get disciplined?
 By repetition.
 We must be patient with our children as God is patient with us.
 He gives us our own freedom of choice to decide how we will respond, He does not want robots.
 Nor should we train our children to be like robots, obeying without thinking.